Sunday, April 28, 2013

 But she said, just wait until after it’s blocked.

-Oh, she was so right, ‘cause here’s the after:
+Oh, she was so right, ‘cause here it is after blocking:

 Blocking makes all the difference in the world,